GGST/Asuka R

 Color 15

-1Included in Additional Color Pack #2
+Color 12 is included in Additional Colors Pack #2

 By pressing up on the color select menu, you can switch between Asuka R♯ and Asuka R. Kreutz.
 This has no impact on gameplay, but will change his name in the display as well as some character interactions!